kumachan011/NPKmanager/README.md

-A simple plug and play program that allows you to UNPACK and REPACK Nitroplus .NPK files easily, as well as find the decryption keys of those games.
+A simple plug and play program that allows you to UNPACK and REPACK Nitroplus .NPK archives easily, as well as find the decryption keys of those games.

 The program allows you to insert your own decryption key and NPK version, but there are a few officially supported games.
 Currently supported games: